 A zero trust strategy can introduce an additional level of security into the CASB solution.
 This security model assumes that all devices and users are untrusted and must be verified before being granted access to resources.
-By requiring those outside and inside the network perimeter to authenticate and authorize access to resources, CASB can function within a more comprehensive and secure network architecture.
+By requiring those outside and inside the network perimeter to authenticate and authorise access to resources, CASB can function within a more comprehensive and secure network architecture.

 With many different specific functions between vendors to solve challenges in different ways, the key element of every CASB is that it acts as an intermediary between users and cloud service providers.
 The broker works to restore the visibility and control that is lost when resources are moved off-premises.

 As a one-stop enforcement centre, consolidating multiple layers of security policy and applying them universally to every user and resource that connects to the cloud, CASB becomes a critical capability for any organisation.
 Using this array of capabilities, including data identification and identity management, the CASB applies security rules set by administrators to secure the organisations data and reduce the risk of spills or loss.